AdobeDocs/workfront.en/help/quicksilver/workfront-basics/manage-your-account-and-profile/configuring-your-user-profile/configure-my-settings.md

   -->
   <tr>
    <td role="rowheader"><strong>(Conditional) User can generate proofs (... out of ... proof licenses left)</strong></td>
    <td>This field is available only if your company uses a legacy Workfront plan and has purchased the Workfront Proof component.
 When it is selected, you are enabled as a proofing user.
 It also displays the number of proof licenses used in your system out of the total number of proof licenses purchased.
-This field is visible and editable&nbsp;only to users who are also Workfront administrators.
-For more information about the plan options for proofing in Workfront, see .</td>
+This field is visible and editable only to users who are also Workfront administrators.
+For more information about the plan options for proofing in Workfront, see <a href="/help/quicksilver/administration-and-setup/manage-workfront/configure-proofing/access-to-proofing-functionality.md">Access to proofing functionality in Workfront</a>.</td>
   </tr>
   <tr>
    <td role="rowheader"><strong>(Conditional) Permission Profile</strong></td>